A108II/LINKED-LIST-EXPLAINED/Linked_List.md

 - The constructor of a linked list along with `push`, `unshift`, `insert` methods get passed a value.
 - They also create a new node.
 - In order to prevent re-writing the same code for creating a new node, we create a `Node` class.
-- Whenever these methods want to create a new node they will call the `Node` class
+- Whenever these methods need to create a new node they will call the `Node` class

 ```javascript
 class Node {